yiisoft/yii-bootstrap5/docs/guide/en/assets-setup.md

 If you want to customize the Bootstrap CSS source directly, you may want to compile it from source *.sass files.

-In such case installing Bootstrap assets from Composer or Bower/NPM makes no sense, since you can not modify files inside 'vendor' directory.
+In such a case, installing Bootstrap assets from Composer or Bower/NPM makes no sense, since you cannot modify files inside `vendor` directory.
-You'll have to download Bootstrap assets manually and place them somewhere inside your project source code, for example in the 'assets/source/bootstrap' folder.
+You'll have to download Bootstrap assets manually and place them somewhere inside your project source code, for example, in the `assets/source/bootstrap` folder.

-In the `composer.json` of your project, add the following lines in order to prevent redundant Bootstrap asset installation:
+In the `composer.json` of your project, add the following lines to prevent redundant Bootstrap asset installation:

 ```json
 "replace": {